Elora Quarry Swimming Hole Day Trips from Toronto

 Elora Quarry is a two-acre, spring-fed pool carved into the Silurian-era dolostone of Wellington County.
 The cliffs that ring the water are layered with 400-million-year-old fossils and eastern white cedar clinging to the rock face.
 There's a sandy beach, a shallow wading area for kids, and deeper water further out for anyone who wants to explore the full perimeter.
 One-kilometre loop trail threads through the cedar forest along the rim, with overlooks down to the Grand River.
 It's not a waterpark.
 It's geology you can swim in.

-• A one-kilometre trail above the waterline.
-The loop trail wanders through cedar forest and delivers views down into the Grand River gorge.
+The loop trail above the waterline wanders through cedar forest and delivers views down into the Grand River gorge.
 It's short enough to do before your hair dries from swimming.
 Good for stretching your legs or scouting the best cliff-viewing angles for photos.

-• An afternoon in a village that A.J.
-Casson (of the Group of Seven) called "Ontario's most beautiful."
-Elora's downtown is 19th-century limestone buildings lining the Grand River, filled with independent shops, glass studios, artisan bakeries, and enough ice cream options to require a strategy.
+A.J.
+Casson, of the Group of Seven, called Elora "Ontario's most beautiful village," and the downtown makes a strong case.
+Nineteenth-century limestone buildings line the Grand River, filled with independent shops, glass studios, artisan bakeries, and enough ice cream options to require a strategy.
 The Elora Mill, a restored 1830s gristmill turned luxury hotel, straddles the Tooth of Time waterfall at the edge of the gorge.
 You don't need to stay there to walk around it and feel fancy for a minute.

-• The Elora Gorge viewpoint, free and open.
+The Elora Gorge viewpoint is free and open.
 Victoria Park in downtown Elora overlooks the gorge where the Grand River rushes between 22-metre limestone cliffs.
 It's a two-minute walk from the shops and it's the kind of view that makes you put your phone down.
 Then immediately pick it back up to take a photo.
 Then put it down again.

 Pickup Locations